 Our free VPN is very different.
-For once, it’s actually free 🙂 and secondly we can’t really exploit user data because our VPN is designed in such a way that it can’t store user data; and you don’t have to take my word for it, you can check out what independent security analysts say about us.
+For once, it’s actually free 🙂 and secondly we can’t really exploit user data because our VPN is designed in such a way that it can’t store user data.

 That being said, the free plan has a data limit of 2GB per month, and a limited choice of server locations; but feature wise, there is no difference between our free and paid plans.
 We don’t monetize our user data and those of our free users who decide to upgrade to a paid plan do it because they love our service.

 What do you think about the new security features implemented on smartphone operating systems, such as iOS 10, google VPN and others?